Top 6 Ways to Improve Retail Execution Management with Mobile Apps

 - Using paper, email or spreadsheets to document shelf conditions

-The result is a visibility gap between the loading dock and checkout counter.
-Some consumer goods manufacturers have missed opportunities to make sure their products are available, visible, and presentable to shoppers where they make their buying decisions, resulting in lost revenue.
+Often, there is a visibility gap between the loading dock and checkout counter.
+If products are not available, visible, and presentable to shoppers where they make their buying decisions, resulting in lost revenue.

-Fortunately mobile technology is changing the game, making data collection in retail stores, as well as reporting and following up on the data, more accessible and cost-efficient than ever before.
+Fortunately mobile technology is changing the game, making retail execution management, including in-store surveys and reporting and following up on the data, more accessible and cost-efficient than ever before.

 Here are 6 ways to close the retail execution gap with a mobile solution.